-Child care and early childhood education serves a critical role in our society.
+Child care and early childhood education serve a critical role in our society.
 It is about nurturing and educating children from day one and allowing parents to work to provide for their families.
-From the moment your baby is born, he or she is learning crucial skills through interaction with the world around them.
-These early years, birth to age five, are the most important in a child’s development, and quality early childhood education can have long-lasting positive benefits.
+From the moment your baby is born, they are learning crucial skills through interaction with the world around them.
+These early years, from birth to age five, are the most important in a child’s development, and quality early childhood education can have long-lasting positive benefits.
 Quality early childhood education programs have even been linked to improved adult health!

 As your child’s first teacher, you can fill every day with opportunities to help them learn.
 Try incorporating learning into everyday activities: